zorazeng/learn-en/docs/joystick_bit_2.md

 ## Introduction
 ---

-Game:bit is a JoyStick based on micro:bit.
+Joystick:bit 2 is a JoyStick based on micro:bit.
 It contains a 4-direction joystick and 4 undefined buttons as well as sound & vibration feedback.
 At the same time, it is energy-saving and convenient for the function that energizing with micro:bit,power outage without micro:bit.
 Let's play with it and find more interesting.

 ![](https://i.imgur.com/sYJrIec.jpg)